seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 borrows of the moon, when Diomed keeps his
 word.
 I will rather leave to see Hector, than
 not to dog him: they say he keeps a Trojan
-drab, and uses the traitor Calchas’ tent: I’ll
+drab, and uses the traitor Calchas' tent: I'll
 after.
 Nothing but lechery! all incontinent varlets!

 *Exit*

 ### SCENE II.
 The same.
-Before Calchas’ tent.
+Before Calchas' tent.

 *Enter DIOMEDES*